Aliases for RNASEL Gene

 This gene encodes a component of the interferon-regulated 2-5A system that functions in the antiviral and antiproliferative roles of interferons.
 Mutations in this gene have been associated with predisposition to prostate cancer and this gene is a candidate for the hereditary prostate cancer 1 (HPC1) allele. [provided by RefSeq, Jul 2008]

 GeneCards Summary for RNASEL Gene

 RNASEL (Ribonuclease L) is a Protein Coding gene.
-Diseases associated with RNASEL include Prostate Cancer, Hereditary, 1 and Prostate Cancer.
-Among its related pathways are Cytokine Signaling in Immune system and Innate Immune System.
+Diseases associated with RNASEL include Prostate Cancer, Hereditary, 1 and Chronic Fatigue Syndrome.
+Among its related pathways are Innate Immune System and Toll-like Receptor Signaling Pathway.
 Gene Ontology (GO) annotations related to this gene include RNA binding and protein kinase activity.
-An important paralog of this gene is ANKRD16.